MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/use-workspaces.md

 If you want other users to have access to your workspace, you can share it.

 To share a workspace, select the **Workspaces** icon on the Customer Service Insights title bar to open the **My workspaces** pane.
-Hover over the workspace you want to delete to display the **Share** icon, and then select the icon.
+Hover over the workspace you want to share to display the **Share** icon, and then select the icon.

 ![Share workspace](media/share-workspace.png)

-On the **Share** tab of the **Share this workspace** dialog box, enter the email address of a user to share the workspace.
+On the **Share** tab of the **Share this workspace** dialog box, enter the email address of a user with a Customer Service Insights licence to share the workspace.
+Users will get an email with an optional message when a workspace gets shared.

-1. Users can see sharing icon from my workspaces
-2. Add email address (within the tenant)
-3. Optional message
-4. Share will send user an email with link to access
-5. To access shared workspace user would need a license

-Managing access to workspaces
+## Managing access to workspaces

-1. See users with access
-2. Ability to revoke access
-3. Learn more page about roles and permissions, it’s a fwlink that we can link to this specific documentation page.

-•	Owner: creator of a workspace. o	Every user who’s using our product before the sharing feature are owners of their workspaces. o	They can manage access for their workspaces.
-•	Viewer: new read-only role introduced with the sharing feature. o	They can access workspaces created and shared by the owner. o	They will need a CSI license to see the workspace. o	They cannot customize any settings or contribute to any AI feedback on the Topics page.
+There are two roles with different permissions on workspaces.

+- **Owner**: creator of a workspace
+    - Can manage access for their workspaces
+- **Viewer**: read-only role introduced when sharing a workspace
+    - Can access shared workspaces

 ## Deleting a workspace